Daily Trade Plans & Set Ups

 Most of you who follow me on Twitter know I regularly post throughout the day on the Dax40 and US markets price action.
-What I provide here on my website via my Members pages is my daily pre market open Dax40 charts, plan and commentary of what I´m looking at and how I´ll trade the day ahead.
+What I provide here on my website via my Members pages is my daily pre market open Dax40 & S&P500 charts, trade plan and commentary of what I´m looking at and how I´ll trade the day ahead.
 It includes my S & R levels, patterns I´m watching for the day and set ups I will be looking to trade.
-I also note the S&P500 with an initial view.
 It is detailed, informative and accurate - see example below.

-The analysis is available usually at least a 30 mins before the CET open so you can read and match whatever you think is useful to your own ideas and plans for the day ahead.
-I also post a review of the RTH session each evening for learning repetitive set ups.
+The analysis is available usually at least 30 mins before the RTH open so you can read and match whatever you think is useful to your own ideas and plans for the day ahead.
+I also post a S&P chart with levels I´m looking to trade in the US session and write a review of the RTH session each evening for learning repetitive set ups.

 All you have to do is buy my book on Trading the Dax40 and Psychology / Mindset.
 You´ll find it here on Trading books.
-I will then make you a site member with immediate access to my members content.
-The book itself provides exceptional stand alone value regardless of the analysis and other content.
-What you pay to become a member costs less than 10% of the amount you might pay to similar subscriber / newsletter services and, as an early member, you will never have to pay more.
+I will then make you a site member with immediate access to my members pages.
+The book itself provides exceptional stand alone value regardless of access to other content.
+This is not a monthly subscription service.
+What you pay for is my book.
+The daily analysis is additional.
+The process I go through everyday is simply the best way (to learn) to trade.
+Mark up your charts, write up a daily plan and stick to it.
+Use mine to help, but you need to be doing this yourself.

-Below is an example of my analysis.
+Below is an example of my pre market open analysis.
 I always aim to be as specific as possible and never try to hedge my bets.
-I will tell you what I intend to do and why and review performance each evening.
+I will tell you what I intend to do and why and review performance each evening and note my winners and losers.
 My hope is that you find it a useful and inexpensive educational addition to your own daily trade planning process.

 Pre RTH Kick Off Notes

 Gap down in futs right from our yesterdays 12530 Support zone (being retested as I write) .
-Lows are held at 12455 exactly on our lower S zone (the power of S&R zones - as if we needed further confirmation!).
+Lows are held at 12455 exactly on our lower S zone.
 PCC is 12767 so watch for possible inventory correction.

 No data other than the UK official bank rate which wont have much / any impact on Dax.